yjlo123/blog/content/post/06_linked_list_v.md

 However, I found that it seems impossible to initialize such a Node.
 A new Node must define the initial values for its left and right references, which are Nodes that need their left and right values initialized as well.

 For most of the scenarios, we only want to create a new node with its children undefined, and then assign values to them after some preparations.
-But this not feasible in V, since, for the safety purpose, V has no null, no undefined values.
+But this is not feasible in V, since, for the safety purpose, V has no null, no undefined values.

-As far as I know, all the other programing languages have ways to represent empty values or null pointers.
-At least there should be a constant that can be recognized as such empty values.
+It seems to me that all the other programing languages have ways to represent empty values or null pointers.
+At least there should be a constant that can be recognized as an empty value.

 ## First Attempt
-Since V's reference is similar to C++ reference, I was wondering if I can set the integer `0` as the null pointer, and found it worked.
+Since V's reference is similar to C++ reference, I was wondering if I can set the integer `0` as the null pointer, and then found it worked.

 {{< highlight rust "linenos=table" >}}
 struct Node {